For: Adobe x Amazon Creative Jam Sept. 2020

 A typical search bar is accented by more questions, a mix between frequently asked questions and questions that were recently hot topics in the design community.
 If a direct Point article can't be found, then trusted third-party links would direct users to specific resources that might answer their query.

 Finally, many questions in design can often stem from the things around us.
-Taking cues from smart imaging, we wanted to build in a real-time camera function that, in theory, used image-matching to generate search results based on the picture taken.
+Taking cues from smart imaging, we wanted to build in a real-time camera databaese function that, in theory, used image-matching and machine learning to generate search results based on the picture taken.

 As a first-time Creative Jam participant, it was an incredibly engaging experience to not only learn a software for the first time, but to engage with a design prompt that I personally have noticed in my own education.
 This was a quick and fun "trial by fire" that taught me more about prototyping than any video tutorial could have.